Max Levitas: Biography

 Becoming well known as a speaker, Levitas graduated to Stepney Communist Party (CPGB), for which in 1943 he co-authored "Stepney: A Borough to Be Proud Of".
 In 1946, he was one of ten CPGB candidates to win election to Stepney Borough Council.
 He served several terms of office, latterly on Tower Hamlets London Borough Council.
 When he lost his final election, in 1971, he had been a councillor for a total of fifteen years.
-He also stood unsuccessfully in Stepney at the 1952 and 1955 London County Council elections.
+He stood unsuccessfully in Stepney at the 1952 and 1955 London County Council elections.
+He stood unsuccessfully for the Greater London Council in Tower Hamlets in 1970 and Stepney and Poplar in 1973, 1977 and 1981.

 After standing down as a councillor, Levitas became a market trader, working in Dunstable, although he continued to live in the East End.
 He remained active in the CPGB, eventually joining its Communist Party of Britain (CPB) split, and also in local tenants' and pensioners' groups, and anti-racism campaigns.
 He retired from work when he was eighty, but continued campaigning.
 In 2002, he unveiled a plaque in Dublin marking the site of the Camden Street Synagogue and Tailors' and Pressers' Union.
 In 2013, he addressed a rally opposing the English Defence League, and when he was 99, he led a campaign against high repair bills at his flats on Sidney Street.

 Levitas was a fan of Tottenham Hotspur F.C., and frequently attended games with his son, Stephen, until Stephen's death in 2014.
 For his 100th birthday, the team gave him a card and a pennant signed by all the team members.
 The following year, he became the world's oldest Dementia Friend.
 He remained a member of the CPB until his death, becoming its oldest and longest-serving member.

 Levitas died in November 2018, aged 103, with tributes paid by Jeremy Corbyn, leader of the British Labour Party, and Michael D. Higgins, President of Ireland.